HMS-Core/hms-mapkit-demo/README.md

 You can use the "gradlew build" command to build the project directly.

-You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project(Note: The ApiKey needs to be configured for the com/huawei/hms/maps/sample/utils/NetClient.java file separately).
+You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project.
 You should also generate a signing certificate fingerprint  and add the certificate file to the project, and add configuration to build.gradle.
 See the [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-sdk-config-agc-0000001061560289) guide to configure app in AppGallery Connect.

 For more development details, please refer to the following link: